TshegofatsoMkhabela/Hackathon/README.md

 - An interactive join now button that directly links new members to the coding club whatsapp group

 **A Events section featuring**
--Upcomming events with links to a sign up form in the title for ease of access
-	try Web Dev Hackathon Title
+- Upcomming events with links to a sign up form in the title for ease of access (try Web Dev Hackathon Title)

 **A Project section featuring**
-- Current student projects with links to github repos for people to see currently populated with simulated data
+- Current student projects with links to github repos for people to see, currently populated with simulated data

 **An About Us section featuring**